Should I Buy a Flipped House?

 Well, there’s always a catch.
 Surely something so perfect can’t be so cheap, right?
 Correct.
 Flip houses almost certainly sell for more than comparable homes in the surrounding area.

-While this isn’t necessarily a bad thing in terms of beauty, it will call into question some serious valuation issues from both prospective buyers and lenders providing financing.
+While this isn’t necessarily a bad thing in terms of beauty and comfort, it will call into question some serious valuation issues from both prospective buyers and the mortgage lenders providing financing.

 First off, you may wind up paying way too much for a flip house as opposed to a conventional home purchase.

-Finally, one could argue that you just buy the house down the block for 25% or so less and simply make the improvements you want yourself.
+Finally, one could argue that you just buy the house down the block for 25% or so less and simply make the necessary improvements yourself.

 Sure, it’s nice to move into a house that doesn’t need a lick of work, but you’re paying for that convenience.
 And you’re stuck with whatever the house flipper decided on.